MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`serviceConnectionName`** - **Cluster Connection**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select an Azure Service Fabric service connection to be used to connect to the cluster.
+Selects an Azure Service Fabric service connection to be used to connect to the cluster.
 The settings defined in this referenced service connection will override those defined in the publish profile.
-Choose 'Manage' to register a new service connection.
+Choose `Manage` to register a new service connection.
 <!-- :::editable-content-end::: -->
 <br>